Discover Cavaillon in the Luberon, its history, places to visit, its famous melon and its via Ferrata.

 Built on the ruins of Greek and Roman cities that developed at the foot of Saint Jacques Hill, the Hotel d'Agar is a history book in itself; it is registered as a historical monument, with its 15th century Gothic tower with gargoyles or Renaissance ceilings...
 Traces of the Roman city were uncovered recently in the garden.
 It then became the bishopric gardens until the Revolution; it also housed the “Treasure of Cavaillon”: 300 Roman denarius (pieces of silver), found in perfect condition in 2010.

-Discover the history of the Melon de Cavaillon, its culture, producers and labels.
-All the information and recipes related to this product from the Luberonnais region.
+Discover the history of the Cavaillon melon, its culture, how to taste it and its specialties.
+All the information related to this product of the soil cavaillonnais.

 Halfway between climbing and hiking, two loop routes will allow you to discover from a new angle the natural environment of the hill and enjoy sumptuous panoramas of the old town of Cavaillon, the Luberon, the Ventoux and the Monts de Vaucluse...
 Access: 20 minutes walk from the Tourist Office (by the César de Bus, staircase to the right of the Tourist Office).